 Preventive benefits are covered at 100% and outstanding protection for inpatient, outpatient and ER are generally included.
 Student Medical Center coverage on campus is often considered inside the network, and therefore included in a policy.
 Even if you're on a tight budget, there are several excellent options that include $0 or low copays.

-During Open Enrollment and other parts of the year, if you qualify for a federal subsidy, most or all of your premium could be paid by the federal government and all pre-existing conditions will be covered.
+During Open Enrollment and other parts of the year, if you qualify for a federal subsidy, most or all of your premium can be paid by the federal government, and all pre-existing conditions will be covered.
 If you are currently listed on a parent's plan, several low-cost options are offered.
 If you are ineligible for financial aid to lower your rate, there are still many affordable options that provide comprehensive benefits.
 Until age 26, you can remain on a parent's policy.

 Before determining which option is the most affordable, it is important to understand the health insurance requirement of the college.
-Here in Ohio, each university has different compulsory coverages.
+Here in Ohio, each university has different compulsory coverage.
 Whether you are attending Miami, Ohio State, Toledo, Cincinnati, Kent State, Bowling Green, or any other school, there will be slight differences in the specific mandatory benefits.

 We have listed below several of the most common requirements, which are also recommended by the American College Health Association Standards for Student Health Insurance Plans.
 Institutions of higher education adhere to these standards for completely insured and self-funded plans.